Music for a slow life with big love.

-I'm Conner Conner (they) a music artist and writer working on my first album.
+I'm Conner Conner (they) an independent artist and writer working on my first album.

 I was a child of Britney Spears and NSYNC.
 I watched music videos on VH1 before every day of middle school.